ahmedzakariahabib/Buy-online/README.md

 ### Introduction
 This project is a basic buy-online web application featuring a sign-up page, login page, products page, and shopping cart functionality.
-Users can create an account, log in, browse products, and add items to their shopping cart.
+Users can create an account, log in, browse products, and add items to their shopping cart

 ### Features